 Generally, a "business combination" includes a merger, asset or stock sale, or other transaction resulting in a financial benefit to the interested stockholder.
 An "interested stockholder" is a person who, together with affiliates and associates, owns or, within three years prior to the determination of interested stockholder status, did own 15% or more of a corporation's outstanding voting securities.
-We expect the existence of this provision to have an antitakeover effect with respect to transactions our board of directors does not approve in advance.
+We expect the existence of this provision to have an anti-takeover effect with respect to transactions our board of directors does not approve in advance.
 We also anticipate that Section 203 may also discourage attempts that might result in a premium over the market price for the shares of common stock held by stockholders.
-However, the board of directors has approved for purposes of Section 203(a)(1) of the DGCL Kinderhook Partners, LP becoming an "interested stockholder" (as defined in Section 203(c)(5) of the DGCL) and taken all other actions necessary so the restrictions contained in Section 203(a) applicable to a "business combination" (as defined in Section 203(c)(3) of the DGCL) did not apply to the closing of the Direct Offering or any of the transactions contemplated in connection therewith.